BI-CTSICN/CBU/pipelines.md

 * cutadapt

 We perform demultiplexing and quality filtering, OTU picking, taxonomic assignment, and phylogenetic reconstruction, and diversity analyses and visualizations using QIIME1 pipeline.

+Requirements from the Investigator for the Analysis

+a.
+Fastq files (Required)
+b.
+Organism used (Required)
+c.
+Platform used for the sequencing (Optional)
+d.
+Sample sheet (Required).
+Sample sheet should have the following:
+I)	Sample names (required)
+II)	Conditions associated to each samples (required) III)	Lane information (required)